CEN3031-Group-7g/Diamond-Project10-7g/README.md

 1. Use the command `docker compose down` in /,
 2. Use the command `docker compose up` from /.

-To create your own dump and apply it, please read the dump instructions in the readme for [`/scripts`](/scripts)
+To create your own dump and apply it, please read the dump instructions in the readme for [`/scripts`](/scripts).

+The command in that readme should be `pg_dump -U postgres -d strapi -f development_db.dump`, which you should execute in the `casmm-db-dev` container in docker.

+Replace the existing `development_db.dump` in `/scripts` with the new dump and then run `docker compose down` and `docker compose up`.

 ## Outstanding work